Liverpool City Tramways

 German-built Tramcar No 400 and Trailer No 401 standing outside Dingle depot shortly after delivery in early 1898.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the motorman and conductor, both wearing long, double-breasted overcoats with high, fold-over collars.
+An enlargement of the above photograph showing the motorman and conductor, both wearing long, double-breasted overcoats with high, fold-over collars.
+The caps appear to be kepis rather than the drooping-peak type.

 Three LCT tramwaymen stand with Tramcar No 479 (the only one of this type built) at Smithdown Road on the 4th July 1899.
 With thanks to the National Tramway Museum.

-A blow-up of the above photo showing one of the uniformed tramwaymen, almost certainly a motorman.
+An enlargement of the above photograph showing one of the uniformed tramwaymen, almost certainly a motorman.
 The single-breasted jacket was dark blue with light blue piping, the latter being particularly evident on the cuffs.
-The collars appear to be devoid of insignia, unlike the kepi-style cap with its prominent wreath badge (see below).
+The collars appear to be devoid of insignia.
+His cap is of the drooping-peak type, and carries the prominent wreath badge (see below).

 Driver/motorman/conductor cap badge — brass — probably issued from the late 1890s to circa 1934.
 This example actually belonged to John Gleave, who worked as an LCT conductor from 1933 until 1952.
 He was based at Linacre Road Tram Shed, working the Route 28 from Seaforth to the Pier Head.
 Curiously, all staff photos where this type of cap badge can be clearly made out show them to be of this voided pattern, whereas, the vast majority of badges that have been sold in recent times have a solid centre (see below).
 Author's Collection.

 Motorman/conductor cap badge — brass — but with the centre of the badge solid and seemingly with finer detail.
-The fact that all photos show staff wearing voided badges, suggests that the 'closed-back' examples were only issued for a very short time (most are in pristine condition suggesting that they were never issued).
+The fact that all photos show staff wearing voided badges, suggests that the 'closed-back' examples were only issued for a very short time (most are in pristine condition suggesting that they may even never have been issued).
 Photo courtesy of the Alan Robson Collection.

 LCT cap badge — light-coloured nickel.
 These badges are much rarer than their brass counterparts, only two survivors being known to date.
 It is unclear what grades they were issued to.
 Author's Collection.